 Meet Joe and Jonny, the founders of Unit London, Mayfair

-We talk to Joe and Jonny about big ambitions, the power of Instagram and the core principals that define their vision
+Joe and Jonny talk big ambitions, the power of Instagram and art in a digital age

 In five short years, they have done just that.
 Starting life as a pop-up in Chiswick in 2013, later moving to Soho and Covent Garden, Unit London is now one of the biggest contemporary art galleries in London.
 With no financial backing, the new Mayfair flagship is the culmination of a lot of late nights, serious hard graft and cold calling landlords, the duo reveal.
 ‘We have built this space and designed it to be exactly what we want it to be: the most impressive gallery space in London’, Joe affirms.
 Spanning two floors, it's certainly impressive.
 Boasting a harmonious mix of old and new, the original characteristics of the space sing.
 Polished floors are in perfect opposition with imperfect ceilings, while curved, floating underlit walls prevent it from feeling unwelcoming and sterile.